 According to Smithfield Foods 2016 Annual Report, the company earned $14 billion in 2016.
 The cost of losing two piglets won’t affect their profits; it’s the public relations fiasco they fear.
 Ironically, by pursuing the piglets, they further expose themselves as the hunt draws even more media attention.
 The animal agriculture industry learned this reality the hard way in Utah during their push to enforce their so-called Ag-Gag law.

 It’s unknown where the FBI stands in their search for the rescued piglets or whether they will charge DxE rescuers with terrorism under the AETA, a law passed to conceal the horrors of industries that exploit, torture, and butcher animals.
-But I agree with the FBI that the DxE animal advocates belong in prison — as volunteer guest speakers.

 The DxE team deserves credit for exposing the horrific conditions in animal agriculture.
 Smithfield Foods should be condemned and held accountable.
 The American government isn’t likely to change because they’re owned by corporate lobbyists who fund their campaigns; therefore, it’s up to you — the consumer — to refuse to support this industry and instead choose plant-based food that doesn’t inflict harm on animals and prosecute people for compassion.
 Don’t allow the federal government to arrest your ability to think critically.
 Get started today.